 How is a colloid cyst diagnosed?

 Colloid cysts are usually diagnosed incidentally.
-This means that diagnosis is almost always by accident, perhaps when a patient is having a scan for different reasons, such as for a headache.
+This means that diagnosis is almost always by accident, perhaps when a patient is having a scan for different reasons like for a headache.
 This is because in the early stages of growth there are often no symptoms until the cyst is so big that it blocks the flow of spinal fluid.

 If your doctor suspects your symptoms are being caused by something in the brain, they will recommend the patient to have an MRI scan.
 This scan will capture images of the brain and spinal cord and will be able to identify colloid cysts.
 This is the quickest way to diagnose a colloid cyst, as the doctor is able to see the imaging almost immediately after the scan is performed.